 Despite the increasingly exuberant market levels, we continue to caution that more muted investment returns are to be expected from all asset classes.
 This makes achieving savings goals far more challenging.
 As such I emphasise again that in a low return world, the additional, compounded benefit of alpha (excess returns) becomes ever more vital.
 These excess returns (net of fees) will be crucial to the total returns earned by investors.

-Emotion and fear cause massive stock market price volatility and obvious mispricing seems increasingly obscured, given the pace of change in a complex world.
+Emotion and fear cause massive stock market price volatility and obvious mispricing seems increasingly obscured, given the complex world and pace of change we live in.
 The positive here is that markets have not become efficient.
 Skilled and diligent investors can still earn alpha through detailed analysis and unique insights.
 New opportunities emerge all the time, often a by-product of over-reaction, fear, greed and the short-term biases of many market participants.
 In this edition of Corospondent we highlight a number of these opportunities, including Alphabet and the UK retail property giant Hammerson.